Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 your data structures.
 Do not hesitate to ask on the Bioc-devel mailing list for advice.

-Always implement a constructor (typically a simple function) and accessors (functions or methods to extract information from the class) to help separate the interface seen by the user from the implementation details relevant to the developer; compare `DNAStringSet()` invoked with a character vector of DNA sequences with its internal representation.
+Implement a constructor (typically a simple function) if the user is supposed to be able to create an instance of your class.
+Write short accessors (functions or methods) if the user needs to extract from or assign to slots in the class.
+Constructors and accessors help separate the interface seen by the user from the implementation details relevant to the developer.

 The following layout is sometimes used to organize classes and methods; other approaches are possible and acceptable.